 The ENBCS works in two different but interrelated ways: First by active networking and second by organizing high profile international conferences on crucial issues within Buddhist-Christian encounter.
 Networking is focused on Europe.
 The ENBCS sees itself as a platform which invites all who work academically in the field of Buddhist-Christian encounter to get in contact and cooperate.
 So far, the Network has gathered people from Sweden, Norway, Denmark, Ireland, Scotland, England, the Netherlands, Belgium, Germany, Austria, Switzerland, Spain, Italy and Poland.
 The ENBCS also seeks to cooperate with Universities, as it has done, so far, with the Universities of Lund, Glasgow, Salzburg, Liverpool Hope, Muenster, Munich, Leuven, and Barcelona.
 Usually this cooperation is linked to the organization of the biannual international conferences, which are also regularly attended by Buddhists from Asia.

 The first two meetings (Hamburg 1996, St. Ottilien 1997) were dedicated to setting up the form and profile of the Network.
 All later conferences were dedicated to crucial topics of Buddhist Christian encounter.
 Given that the ENBCS has no financial resources of its own, each conference is sponsored by various religious and secular research foundations within Europe.
 A great deal of time and work in organizing these conferences and publishing their proceedings is invested on a voluntary basis by members of the Network.
 One objective of the conferences is to produce scholarly material which may serve as a basis for further research within the context of Buddhist Christian studies.
 (For a list of all conferences and the publications see here.)
-For 2019 the ENBCS is planning a conference to commemorate the hundredth birthday of Lynn A. de Silva (16 June 1919 – 22 May 1982), one of the major pioneers of Buddhist Christian dialogue.
-Many of his ideas and visions are still valid and inspiring.
+For the upcoming conference on "Euro-Buddhism and the Role of Christianity" (2021) see here

 The Network can continue its work only if it is supported by people who are committed to further study and intellectual reflection on Buddhist Christian encounter.
 In particular, the Network invites students (both undergraduate and postgraduate) and junior or senior researchers whose work is in the field of Buddhist Christian Studies to join the Network and participate in its ongoing activities.